repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### The Opposite of the Opposite may not be a Reference different from this one

-* A bidirectional reference in ecore always consists of a pair of references, not of a number of references!
+* A bidirectional reference in ecore always consists of a pair of references, not of multiple references!

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie38.PNG" target="_blank">